 2. On average, 49% of companies currently use marketing automation.
 (EmailMonday)

-When you think about the results marketers are seeing in the first stat, what’s everyone else waiting for?
+When you think about the results marketers are seeing in that first stat, what’s everyone else waiting for?
 If you’re still skittish about automation, try dipping a toe in with a welcome series.
 Your results will have you taking the plunge in no time.

 3. Two-thirds of marketers say they plan to explore more creative uses of behavioral triggers in 2016.
 (Econsultancy)